batrousseau/holbertonschool-shell/basics/README.md

 15-lets_move : Moves all files beginning with an uppercase letter to the directory /tmp/u

 16-clean_emacs : Delete all files in the current directory ending with a ~

+17-tree : creates welcome/ welcome/to and welcome/to/shool in the current directory